 Data for nomination to the National Register of Historic Places

 Prince William County is home to eight Civil War battlefields.
 Cockpit Point is the only naval battlefield within the County.
 Cockpit Point Confederate Battery was one of four Potomac River blockade batteries built by the Confederate Army to interdict Union vessels.
 Cockpit Point is the only remaining strong battery and consisted of four gun batteries and associated defensive earthworks located at the top of a 70-foot cliff overlooking the Potomac River.
 The earthworks which formed these four massive batteries and their connecting trenches are readily apparent.
-For five months from October 1861 to March 1862 it succeeded in diverting almost all shipping from the Potomac River to Washington, D.C.
+From October 1861 to March 1862 the battery succeeded in diverting almost all shipping on the Potomac River heading to Washington, D.C.

-For more information on the study contact Justin Patton, County Archaeologist, at firstname.lastname@example.org or 703-792-5729.
+For more information on the study or other cultural resource questions contact Justin Patton, County Archaeologist, at email@example.com or 703-792-7615.